Skip to content

 Obwohl has the same meaning, but the construction of the phrase is different.

-Recall that in the Nebensatz the verb always goes in the last position.
+Recall that in the Nebensatz the verb always goes in the last position (Verbletztstellung).

-Obwohl das Buch sehr schön ist, ich finde, dass es zu viel kostet.
+Obwohl das Buch sehr schön ist, finde ich, dass es zu viel kostet.

 The reference scheme is as follows: